benlikescode/geohub/README.md

 ## 🎉 How do I play?

-Go to the website: [GeoHub](https://www.geohub.gg) and create an account, it is free and takes 15 seconds.
+Go to the [website](https://www.geohub.gg) and create an account, it is free and takes 15 seconds.
 If you don't want to create your own account, you can login to the guest account using the credentials below:

 - Email: `guest@geohub.com`
 - Password: `geohub`